Azure-Samples/openhack-devops-proctor/README.md

 ### High-Level Installation Flow

-1. [Deploy a team environment](./provision-vm) using the Azure Resource Manager template.
+ [Deploy a team environment](./provision-vm) using the Azure Resource Manager template.
-2. [Create a Proctor Environment](./provision-proctor) using the Azure Resource Manager template.
-3. [Deploy Sentinel to monitor the team environment](./provision-proctor) using the deploy_sentinel script on the proctor VM.

 ## Resources